 I looked at his fat smirking face with disdain, then mentally asked God to forgive my uncharitable thoughts.

 The day proceeded as usual, 6.15, a bowl of tea, bread, butter and marmalade, then Lauds, half an hour of praising God.
 My thoughts had changed over the last months.
 Surely a supreme being who designed the universe didn’t need to be adulated?
 It was rather like making a vivarium for an ant colony.
-Yes, you’d like to observe them busying themselves with making tunnels, attending to the queen, and doing whatever in God’s name ants do, but you’d hardly need them to be singing hymns and worshiping you!
+Yes, you’d like to observe them busying themselves with making tunnels, attending to the queen, and doing whatever in God’s name ants do, but you’d hardly need them to be singing hymns and worshipping you!

 Anyway, after Lectio Divina, Terce, and Mass, I felt zombified due to lack of sleep.
 I’d prayed for God’s help, but he was obviously off on a mission somewhere else today.
 I felt truly knackered.